 History and Future Directions of the GII

-Founded in April 2012, the GII has formed a Board of Directors, developed an administrative home for GII activities, and approved three major initiatives to further the purposes of GII.
-The major initiatives are the biennial Global Implementation Conference, the development of a Global Implementation Society, and organizing Global Implementation University efforts.
+The Global Implementation Initiative began in 2008.
+In April 2012, the GII was incorporated as a non-profit organization to establish an administrative home for GII activities.
+Based on feedback from the field, the GII Board approved three major initiatives to further the development of the field.
+The major initiatives are the biennial Global Implementation Conference, the development of a Global Implementation Society, and establishing Global Implementation Education resources.

 The GII represents an emerging worldwide platform for discussion and action to promote effective approaches to implementation practice, science, and policy.
 GII provides a platform to share critical information, evolve a common language for research and practice, and identify and respond to challenges that need to be met.
 In the next decade, science-based implementation will be on a par with science-based interventions as the “gold standard” for progress across the spectrum of human services globally.